Council

 Ministers also meet informally.
 At such meetings they are able to negotiate more freely, but cannot formally take decisions.
 The Council is led by a six-months rotating presidency and is serviced by a Brussels-based secretary-general and secretariat.

-The Council decides procedural matters by a majority of its members, which is 14 out of 27.
-The Council decides on most policy matters, directives and regulations by weighted or qualified majority voting, each country having a particular number of votes, and a simple majority of Council members having to approve.
-Thos system is changed in 2014.
+The Council decides procedural matters by a simple majority of its members, which is 15 out of 28.
+The Council decides on most policy matters, directives and regulations by weighted or qualified majority voting, each country having a particular number of votes.

-Certain key decisions require unanimity, for example the admission of new member states, tax matters and major foreign and security issues.
+Certain key decisions require unanimity, for example, the admission of new member states, tax matters and major foreign and security issues and defence.

 Notes

-- Some 70% of all EU laws are decided in Council working groups and 15% in COREPER.
+- Some 70% of all EU laws are in practice decided in 275 Council working groups and 15% in COREPER.
 Only 15% or so are actually discussed and negotiated in Councils of Ministers.

 - Shares joint responsibility for the EU budget with the European Parliament.
-The Council has the final say on ‘compulsory expenditure’; the Parliament on ‘non-compulsory’ expenditure.
+The Council has the final say on the agricultural figures, the Parliament on all other expenditure.

 Links